hstenzel/builder-task/README.md

 ## Limitations

-- This is not entirely YAML driven.
+- This is not entirely YAML driven by design.
-- Some object to the use of shell at all.
+- If the desire is for a pipeline that is entirely described in YAML and does not require a shell, this is not the approach for you.
 - Still requires privileged.
 - Can't switch back to a user inside the container due to Garden.